Small businesses are exempt without credit from sales tax. This means:

 The waiver must be declared to the fiscal authorities in writing (U12 form, downloadable on the home page of the Federal Ministry of Finance, BMF).

 You can submit the option declaration at the latest on the day the sales tax notification takes legal force.
 After that, you will be committed for the year for which you submitted the declaration and for the next 4 years.
 You can revoke the option declaration only upon the expiry of this commitment period.
 The revocation must be made before the last day of the month of the first calendar month of the calendar year from which it is to apply.

-business owner K. submits an option declaration for 2011.
+Small business owner K. submits an option declaration for 2017.

 The effectiveness of a timely declaration (option/revocation) is always determined with respect to the first of January of the desired year.
 Sales made prior to the effective date of the declaration must be handled according to the rules as they previously applied.
 This also applies when the invoice was only issued or payment made after the effective date.
 However, these sales must be taken into account in the sales tax advance return (only) in the time period in which the tax liability was incurred.

-Example: An entrepreneur (who owes tax upon payment) forgoes the exemption from sales tax as a small business owner as of 1 January 2018.
-In December 2017, he provides one more EDP service for an Austrian customer.
-The invoice is not issued until January 2018, and payment does not arrive until February 2018.
+An entrepreneur (who owes tax upon payment) forgoes the exemption from sales tax as a small business owner as of 1 January 2022.
+In December 2021, he provides one more EDP service for an Austrian customer.
+The invoice is not issued until January 2020, and payment does not arrive until February 2022.

-Solution: Because the EDP service was provided still during the time as a small business with sales tax exemption, it remains tax-exempt despite the tax liability option as of 1 January 2018.
+Because the EDP service was provided still during the time as a small business with sales tax exemption, it remains tax-exempt despite the tax liability option as of 1 January 2022.
 Therefore, no sales tax may be charged.
-The sales are to be entered in the sales tax advance return for February/for the first quarter of 2018 under item 000 and under item 016.
+The sales are to be entered in the sales tax advance return for February/for the first quarter of 2022 under item 000 and under item 016.